LiadKh/K-Means/README.md

 ### Prerequisites

-Nvidia GPU with cuda support, than install:
+Nvidia GPU with cuda support, then install:

 Visual Studio 2015